Cyprea Shells a wide variety from rare collector shells to the more common type

 CYPRAEA MAURITIANA LINNAEUS

-Mauritia mauritiana, common names the humpback cowry, chocolate cowry, mourning cowry and Mauritius cowry, these are tropical sea snail, a cowry, a marine gastropod mollusc in the family Cypraeidae, the cowries.[
+Mauritia Mauritiana, common names the humpback cowry, chocolate cowry, mourning cowry and Mauritius cowry, these are tropical sea snail, a cowry, a marine gastropod mollusc in the family Cypraeidae, the cowries.[

 These are common cowries growing to an average of 2 to 3 inches in length, with a minimum size of 1.7 inches to a maximum size of about 5 inches.